userfirst-dev/userfirst.dev/docs/full_guidelines.md

 1. **Avoid Dark Patterns**
    - No deceptive “close” buttons on ads that aren’t actually clickable or hidden charges.
    - Provide honest and transparent flows for signups, subscriptions, or data usage notices.
+   - Allow one click subscription cancellation
+      - Make it as easy as possible if not one click.

 2. **Social Responsibility & Well-being**
    - Be mindful of addictive design patterns.
 Use prompts or “take a break” reminders in products prone to high user engagement.